hashicorp/terraform/website/source/docs/providers/akamai/r/gtm_property.html.markdown

 * `traffic_target` - (Required) An option for where to direct traffic.

-* `handout_mode` - (Required) Relevant when more than one server IP exists in a given datacenter.
+* `handout_mode` - (Required) Relevant when more than one server IP exists in a given data center.
 Specifies the behavior of how IPs are returned when multiple IPs are alive and available.
 Valid values are `normal`, `persistent`, `one-ip`, `one-ip-hashed`, or `all-live-ips`.

 * `balance_by_download_score` - (Optional) Enables download score based load balancing.